DorianOliveira/JsonRender-JS/index.md

 ```html
 <script src="http://code.jquery.com/jquery-latest.js"></script>
 ```
-Or get to oficial jQuery site to another options: [Link to jQuery](https://jquery.com/download/).
+You you need, get to the official jQuery site to another options: [Link to jQuery](https://jquery.com/download/).

 ```html